Symphony No. 1 (Mahler): Fourth movement

 The fourth movement, in sonata-allegro form with a very long and extended development section and a shortened recapitulation, is by far the most involved, and expansive.
 It brings back several elements from the first movement, unifying the symphony as a whole.
 The movement's introduction begins with an abrupt cymbal crash, a loud chord in the upper woodwinds, string and brass, and a timpani roll, all in succession.
 This contrasts greatly with the end of the third movement.
 As the strings continue in a frenzy of notes, fragments of the first theme of the exposition, in F minor, appear, presented forcefully in the brass, before being played in entirety by the majority of winds:

 The movement continues frantically, until a bridge passage on the strings leads to an expansive and lyrical second theme in D-flat major, which is presented in the strings.

-Eventually, the closing section of the exposition is heard in D-flat major, and then opening fragments in the brass emerge from the beginning of the development section, and the energy picks up once more.
+Eventually, the closing section of the exposition, over a tonic bass pedal, is heard in D-flat major, and then opening fragments in the brass emerge from the beginning of the development section, and the energy picks up once more.
 The fast-paced and loud development is only interrupted by a brief quiet section in which a brass fanfare based on the theme appears in C major.
-After further development of both themes, a climax is reached in C minor, upon which the aforementioned brass fanfare is loudly reintroduced, unexpectedly modulating to D major.
+After further development of both themes in C minor, a climax is reached in C major, upon which the aforementioned brass fanfare is loudly reintroduced, unexpectedly modulating to D major.
 The horns then play a full-forced altered version of the descending fourth pattern from the beginning of the symphony:

-However, this ultimately leads to a decrescendo, and the momentum sinks to another lyrical section, bringing back other quotes from the first movement, including fanfares, and "Ging heut' Morgen übers Feld" (see Lieder section).
+However, this ultimately leads to a decrescendo, and the momentum sinks to the retransition, bringing back other quotes from the first movement, including fanfares, and "Ging heut' Morgen übers Feld" (see Lieder section).
 The recapitulation begins with the second theme in F major, with the first theme following it in F minor, heavily featuring the violas.
-This leads into a restatement of the retransition from the first movement in which the fourth-movement theme was initially foreshadowed, followed by a restatement of the brass fanfare in the development, this time starting in D major rather than C major.
-The above theme is repeated, and this time it does not decrescendo, instead leading to the coda.
+This leads into a restatement of the retransition from the first movement in which the fourth-movement theme was initially foreshadowed, followed by a restatement of the brass fanfare in the development (the start of the coda section), this time starting in D major rather than C major.
+The above theme is repeated, and this time it does not decrescendo, instead leading to the triumphant "outro" section.
 The symphony concludes with fanfare material from the beginning, ultimately ending humorously with a quick octave drop.